ml5js/ml5-website-v02-docsify/docs/reference/body-segmentation.md

 - **media**: An HTML or p5.js image, video, or canvas element to run the segmentation on.

-- **callback(output, error)**: A function to handle the output of `bodySegmentation.detectStart()`.
+- **callback(results)**: A function to handle the output of `bodySegmentation.detectStart()`.
 Likely a function to do something with the segmented image.
 See below for the output passed into the callback function:

   ```javascript
   {